RomelAleman/minsym-cs420-final-project/README.md

 ## Before Quick Start

-You must have both [Python](https://www.python.org/) and [TextX](https://textx.github.io/textX/index.html) installed and configured to your environment
+You must have both [Python](https://www.python.org/) and [TextX](https://textx.github.io/textX/index.html) installed and configured to your environment.

 ## Quick Start